Wednesday Night at the Movies: Alice's Ordinary PeopleWednesday February 19, 2020

 Alice's life story reads like a history of the movement.
 Early on she fought the "Willis Wagons."
 The second-class structures were built to relieve overcrowding in those Chicago schools which served the African American community.
 Their very existence perpetuated segregation.
 In 1966, Dr. King came to Chicago.
 Alice and her husband James Tregay, marched with him, often at great personal risk.
 It was at this time that Dr. King joined the Reverend Jesse Jackson, and the Reverend James Bevel to form Operation Breadbasket.
 Breadbasket fought racism on many fronts, but its main task was jobs for African Americans, particularly from those businesses drawing profits from the African American community.Under the leadership of Reverend Jackson, the months that Alice and her "ordinary people" spent picketing led to real change.
 But it was through her Political Education class that Alice had her most significant impact.
 Over a four-year period, thousands were trained to work in independent campaigns.
 This new force was integral to the re-election of Ralph Metcalf to Congress (this time as an independent Democrat), to the election of Harold Washington, Mayor, and to making Barack Obama our first African American President.

 Alice's contribution is unique in American history, and an hour program can only tell so much.
 It is Mr. Dudnick's hope that one day a book will also be written on this important subject.
-Please come and be inspired by this excellent documentary to help celebrate Black History Month.
+Please come view this film and be inspired!
 This program is kindly sponsored by the Friends of the Milton Public Library and is free and open to the public.
-The running time is 56 minutes so the start time is 7 PM (not 6:30 per usual).
-It is unrated.
+The running time is 56 minutes but the start time remains promptly at 6:30 PM.
+The documentary is unrated.

 Location: Keys Community Room